futurice/futurice.github.io/README.md

 Adding a new project
 --------------------

-This site is for highlighting open source projects made by [Futurice](http://www.futurice.com).
+This site is for highlighting open source contributions by [Futurice](http://www.futurice.com).
 Before adding a project make sure that it's well documented and maintained by someone.

 #### Steps for adding a project: